 The foregoing remarks lead me to say a few words on the protest lately made by some naturalists, against the utilitarian doctrine that every detail of structure has been produced for the good of its possessor.
-They believe that very many structures have been created for beauty in the eyes of man, or for mere variety.
-This doctrine, if true, would be absolutely fatal to my theory.
+They believe that very many structures have been created for beauty in the eyes of man, or, as already mentioned and discussed, for the sake of mere variety.
+Such doctrines, if true, would be absolutely fatal to my theory.
 Yet I fully admit that many structures are of no direct use to their possessors.
-Physical conditions probably have had some little effect on structure, quite independently of any good thus gained.
-Correlation of growth has no doubt played a most important part, and a useful modification of one part will often have entailed on other parts diversified changes of no direct use.
-So again characters which formerly were useful, or which formerly had arisen from correlation of growth, or from other unknown cause, may reappear from the law of reversion, though now of no direct use.
-The effects of sexual selection, when displayed in beauty to charm the females, can be called useful only in rather a forced sense.
-But by far the most important consideration is that the chief part of the organisation of every being is simply due to inheritance; and consequently, though each being assuredly is well fitted for its place in nature, many structures now have no direct relation to the habits of life of each species.
-Thus, we can hardly believe that the webbed feet of the upland goose or of the frigate-bird are of special use to these birds; we cannot believe that the same bones in the arm of the monkey, in the fore leg of the horse, in the wing of the bat, and in the flipper of the seal, are of special use to these animals.
+Physical conditions probably have had some little direct effect on structure, quite independently of any good thus gained.
+Correlation of growth no doubt has largely come into action, and a useful modification of one part has often entailed on other parts changes of structure of no direct use.
+So again characters which formerly were useful, or which formerly had arisen from correlation of growth, or from other unknown causes, may reappear from the law of reversion, though now of no direct use.
+But by far the most important consideration is that the chief part of the organisation of every being is simply due to inheritance : and consequently, though each being assuredly is well fitted for its place in nature, many structures now have no direct relation to the habits of life of each species.
+Thus, we can hardly believe that the webbed feet of the upland goose or of the frigatebird are of special use to these birds ; we cannot believe that the similar bones in the arm of the monkey, in the fore-leg of the horse, in the wing of the bat, and in the flipper of the seal, are of special use to these animals.
 We may safely attribute these structures to inheritance.
 But to the progenitor of the upland goose and of the frigate-bird, webbed feet no doubt were as useful as they now are to the most aquatic of existing birds.
 So we may believe that the progenitor of the seal had not a flipper, but a foot with five toes fitted for walking or grasping; and we may further venture to believe that the several bones in the limbs of the monkey, horse, and bat, which have been inherited from a common progenitor, were formerly of more special use to that progenitor, or its progenitors, than they now are to these animals having such widely diversified habits.
 Therefore we may infer that these several bones might have been acquired through natural selection, subjected formerly, as now, to the several laws of inheritance, reversion, correlation of growth, &c.
-Hence every detail of structure in every living creature (making some little allowance for the direct action of physical conditions) may be viewed. either as having been of special use to some ancestral form, or as being now of special use to the descendants of this form-either directly, or indirectly through the complex laws of growth.
+Hence every detail of structure in every living creature (making some little allowance for the direct action of physical conditions) may be viewed, either as having been of special use to some ancestral form, or as being now of special use to the descendants of this form-either directly, or indirectly through the complex laws of growth.